The first rule of ballooning is safety. Please read the Inflation Manual in full.

 After the burner system test is complete, turn off the pilot light tank valve which will turn off the polite lights.
 Then Turn off the two main propane tank valves so that everything is off.
 Also turn off the RC receiver and transmitter.

 Step#3- Attach Balloon Envelope: The next step is to attach the gondola to the balloon envelope.
 This consists of connecting the carabiners attached to the load lines of the envelope to the corresponding D rings on the gondola.
 If flying with a scoop, make sure the scoop is positioned down closest on the ground.
 Now attach the tether line to the tether harness.

 Step#4- Inflation: You will want a fan of some sort, either electric or gas powered will work fine.
 Having one or two people hold open the mouth of the balloon you will send ambient air into the balloon until it reaches approximately 3/4 capacity

 Step#5- Flight: Repeat Step#2 instructions for burner operation for inflation.
 Once the main tanks and pilot lights are on.
-Hold the burner frame so it is pointed toward the center of the balloon keeping the radio off for now.
+Hold the burner frame so it is pointed toward the center of the balloon keeping the radio system off for now.
 Open the blast valve manually by turning the servo located on the burner frame clockwise triggering short blasts of heat till the balloon stands and is upright.
-Once the balloon is stable and upright the radio gear can be turned on by turning both the receiver switch in the gondola and the radio transmitter to on.
-Then you are ready to burn with the left hand joystick on the radio.
-With short blasts of heat, and time off the burner, the balloon will rise and descend accordingly. * Remember to always keep the balloon tethered.
+Once the balloon is stable and upright the radio gear can be turned on by turning on the receiver switch in the gondola first and the radio transmitter to on second.
+Then you are ready to burn with the right hand joystick on the radio.
+With short blasts of heat, and time off the burner, the balloon will rise and descend accordingly. * Remember to always keep the balloon teathered.